 - Lugnasad - August 1st and

 - Samhain - October 31st

 These fire festivals began with bone-fires, where bones where used as kindling.
 (Hence the term bonfire.)
 From the bonfire a torch was lit and taken to each home to burn continuously for a year.
 At year's end the old one was extinguished and a new one lit to mark the New Year.

 In recognizing the return of winter Halloween marks a time of darkness, death and chaos.

 Beltane and Samhain were two parallel festivals.
 Beltane signified the beginning of summer and Samhain the start of winter.
 It was also the advent of the Celtic New Year.
 Curiously Samhain was the brightest and most energetic of the four annual fire festivals.
 Dancing around the flames and leaping through them would supposedly guarantee a good harvest.

-Christians renamed Samhain as Halloween in 837 AD, literally it is All Hallows Eve with November 1st being All Saints Day and November 2nd being All Souls day.
-Halloween was the failed attempted Christianizing of a pagan festival where the Celts believed that at Samhain their dead ancestors would come inside their house to warm themselves at the hearth.
+Christians renamed Samhain as Halloween in 837 AD, literally it is All Hallows Eve with November 1st being All Saints Day and November 2nd being All Souls Day.
+Halloween was the failed attempt to Christianise this pagan festival.
+The Celts believed that at Samhain their dead ancestors would come inside their house to warm themselves at the hearth.

-Pagan belief holds that crucial joints between the seasons opened cracks/gaps in the space/time fabric, thus permitting brief and deliberate contact between the ghost world and the mortal one.
-These two worlds would join on the night between the old and new years.
+Pagan belief holds that crucial joints between the seasons opened cracks/gaps in the space/time fabric, thus permitting brief and deliberate contact between the ghost/spiritual world and the mortal/physical one.
+These two worlds would join on the night between the old and new seasons.

 Consequently such thinking led to the belief that the dead could return to their homes for a night.
 Rituals were then developed for hospitality to the dead.
 This included the lighting of bone-fires to guide the spirits home.